wiseman-timelord/Chat-Gradio-Gguf/README.md

 - Complete Gen 1 of Chat-Gradio-Gguf.

 ### Far Development.
-- the next generation of the program will be like this...
+- the next generation of the program will be 6 modes and dual model like this...
 ```
 | **Mode**             | **Models**                     | **Features**                                      | **Implementation Notes**                                                                 |
 |-----------------------|--------------------------------|--------------------------------------------------|-----------------------------------------------------------------------------------------|